KrzysztofZawisla/snowy_simple_logger_python/README.md

 ## Special cases

 When you pass to the `snowy_simple_logger.File(log_file_full_name: str)` constructor empty string, library will use as path to the log file `"log.log"` next to interpreted Python file.

+When you pass to the `snowy_simple_logger.path` setter empty string, library will use as path to the log file `"log.log"` next to interpreted Python file.